 • Explore the most beautiful lagoon in Agatti island and capture the scenic vistas in your camera.

 • Kavaratti Island is where you can indulge in daring water sports and get spiritually enlightened as it has more than 50 mosques.
-You may also explore the marine aquarium and dolphin dive center.
+You may also explore the marine aquarium and dolphin dive centre.

 Lakshadweep always makes up in the list of travelers for its pristine beaches and enthralling vibes.
 Tourists can access the islands of Lakshadweep from Kochi as all the sea routes and air routes here originate from mainland Kochi.
 A visit to Lakshadweep is an opportunity to witness the mystical underwater world, nature at its best, and experience life on an island.